32 locations and 18 exhibitions: PhEST Monopoli enchants with the photography of the future

 Visiting Monopoli for the festival is also a chance to get to the heart of the city, as well as a great experience for art enthusiasts.
 Indeed, some of the locations hosting the works of art are usually closed to the public and are worth the trip in themselves.

-One of them is the 'Casa Santa' (Holy House), new to this 2022 edition of PhEST: a Carmelite convent dating back to the 16th century that stands between the old port and the Church of Santa Teresa with its limestone façade.
+One of them is the 'Casa Santa' (Holy House), new from the past edition of PhEST: a Carmelite convent dating back to the 16th century that stands between the old port and the Church of Santa Teresa with its limestone façade.
 A true spectacle.

 And it soon becomes clear that there is no better way to explore Monopoli than by following the works set up for PhEST.